txpipe/cshell/README.md

 # C-Shell

-A Cardano wallet built for developers.
+A Cardano wallet built for developers and power users.